1999 NFL season

 Week 17 games were held on January 2, 2000, and the opening round of the playoffs would be scheduled for January 8 and 9, with the bye week before the Super Bowl removed to accommodate the one-week adjustment.
 The start of the season after Labor Day would become a regular fixture for future seasons, beginning in 2001.

 The final spot in the NFC playoffs came down to the final day of the regular season.
 The Green Bay Packers and Carolina Panthers were both at 7–8, tied for the last spot in the playoffs with the Dallas Cowboys and tied in other tiebreakers.
 The Packers–Panthers tie would be broken by best net point differential in conference games.
 With both the Packers and Panthers playing at 1:00 p.m.
 Eastern on January 2, the two teams tried to outscore the other.
 The Packers beat the Arizona Cardinals 49–24, and the Panthers beat the New Orleans Saints 45–13, with the result that the Packers finished ahead of the Panthers by 11 points.
 Nevertheless, Dallas defeated the New York Giants later that night to claim the final playoff spot.

-The St. Louis Rams, who had had losing records for each of the past nine seasons dating back to their first tenure in Los Angeles (and had finished in last place in their division the previous season), surprised the entire league by making a Super Bowl run, as seven point favorites, by defeating the Tennessee Titans 23–16 in Super Bowl XXXIV at the Georgia Dome.
+The St. Louis Rams, who had a losing record for each of the previous nine seasons dating back to their first tenure in Los Angeles (and had finished in last place in their division the previous season), surprised the entire league by making a Super Bowl run, as seven point favorites, by defeating the Tennessee Titans 23–16 in Super Bowl XXXIV at the Georgia Dome.